Crimsix: Modern Warfare

 On October 10, 2019 Activision would announce that the Call of Duty pro circuit would be switching to a city base franchised league following the Overwatch League model.
 On October 18, 2019 Dallas Empire a franchise owned by Team Envy would announce that Porter had joined their team.
 The team would later go on to announce the final roster as: Clayster, Huke, iLLeY, and Shotzzy alongside Crimsix.
 The team entered the inaugural CDL season as one of the top teams, but sadly suffered two losses at Launch Weekend.
 The team quickly found its expected form, and found continual success throughout the season.
 This success of course was capped off with the team winning 1st at the Call of Duty League Championship 2020.
 This marked the third championship ring for Crimsix.

 Black Ops Cold War

 Crimsix stayed with the Dallas Empire for the Black Ops Cold War season, with the team failing to win any of the season's five majors and finishing third during the Championship Weekend.
 After the end of the season the Dallas Empire and Crimsix announced that he would be allowed to leave the team as a Restricted Free Agent.

 New York Subliners

 Vanguard

 Crimsix announced on October 22, 2021, that he would be joining the New York Subliners for the 2021-22 CDL season via a tweet.
 Also announced in the tweet were the additional roster members for the Subliners, which included Neptune, Hydra, and the 3x World Champion Clayster.
 After struggling through the first two majors, Subliners won the 2022 Pro-Am Classic with Crimsix, Hydra, Kismet and PaulEhx.
 He left the team at the end of the season.

+Racing career

+In 2023, Crimsix announced he was retiring from CoD and was going to instead compete as a professional sim racer with FaZe clan.
+He left the organization in November 2024.

+After partnering with RAFA Racing Team, Porter began racing in real life; he lost 30 pounds training for the discipline.
+Porter entered the Porsche Sprint Challenge North America in 2024, racing a Porsche 718 Cayman for RAFA.
+After sweeping his debut weekend in the season opener at Sebring International Raceway, he ended the season with ten wins and the championship in the Cayman Pro-Am Driver's class.

+RAFA joined IMSA in 2025 and signed Porter to race a Toyota GR Supra EVO2 in the IMSA VP Racing SportsCar Challenge's GSX Bronze Cup.
+Porter scored his first IMSA win at Circuit of the Americas.